 Set up new WLAN (SSID) for guest network on UniFi Controller

 In many environments, it makes sense to offer a separate guest network.
-This allows visitors or external service providers to securely access the Internet without jeopardizing the internal company network.
-In this article, we will show you how to create a new SSID on a UniFi Controller and assign it to an existing VLAN (e.g. VLAN for guests).
+This allows visitors or external service providers to securely access the Internet without putting the internal company network at risk.
+This article explains how to create a new SSID on a UniFi Controller and assign it to an existing VLAN (e.g. VLAN for guests).

 Requirements